karimgamaleldin/Handwritten-Documents-Summarizer/README.md

-# Hand 👀
+# Handwritten Document Summarizer 👀

-## Motivation

-This projects aim to create an Optical Character Recognizer and Summarizer for hand-written using implemented and pre-trained models and deploying an API for the whole system.
+This projects aim to create an OCR (optical character recognition) by implementing models from scratch and fine-tuning pre-trained vision language models

 ## Descriptions 🖊️